Hewson Street was born 14 September 1893 Osbournby, Lincolnshire

-Parents George (the local blacksmith) and Eliza Dixon (née Thorpe)
+His parents were George Street (the local blacksmith) and Eliza Dixon Street (née Thorpe)

 At the 1911 Census, age 17, Hewson was a shoeing and 'general smith', like his father and was living at home.
 His 18 year old sister was a school teacher.
 As well as his parents, his 76 year old maternal grandmother was living with them.

 Hewson joined the Lincolnshire Regiment as a private later that year.
 He was called up 5 August 1914 and served in France and Flanders from the following March.
 He gained a commission in July 1916 and rose quickly through the ranks and was promoted Captain in July 1917.

 The following year in 1918 the Battalion was at rest at camp when the Germans broke through at Soissons.

 Capt.
 Hewson was severely wounded 30 May and taken prisoner.
-He died of his wounds in captivity 1 June 1917 and is buried at Brouillet.
+He died of his wounds in captivity 1 June 1917.

 Hewson Street was three times mentioned in despatches and received the MC and bar.